pgpainless/pgpainless/README.md

 ## About
 PGPainless is a by-product of my [Summer of Code 2018 project](https://blog.jabberhead.tk/summer-of-code-2018/) implementing OpenPGP support for the XMPP client library [Smack](https://github.com/igniterealtime/Smack).
-For that project I was in need of a simple to use OpenPGP library.
+For that project I was in need of a simple-to-use OpenPGP library.

 Originally I was going to use [Bouncy-GPG](https://github.com/neuhalje/bouncy-gpg) for my project, but ultimately I decided to create my own OpenPGP library which better fits my needs.